 Here is an easy-to-remember diagram about the functions and characteristics of each side of the brain.
 This is a must-know if you are in the fields of personal development, coaching and psychiatric care.

 (Editor’s Note: Hello dear reader!
 We’re missing some mnemonics temporarily.
-We’re revamping this list for 2016 and we’ll be adding in brand new mnemonics very soon.)
+We’re revamping this list and we’ll be adding in brand new mnemonics very soon.)

 About the Author: Je Abarra is a nurse by profession and a freelance writer by passion.
 She is working as a staff nurse in the pediatric ward of a private city hospital for more than two years.
 During her free time, she usually writes about her fascinations in health and nursing.
 She loves to provide tips and fun facts about nursing and healthy living.